m1sta/prescript/README.md

 ```

 ### Skinny arrows, hoisting, and function assignment shorthand
 Skinny arrow functions are simply shorthand for the standard function keyword.
 They'll be translated into hoisted function declarations if assigned directly to a variable defined in the current scope.
 Eg. `hoistedFn = (params) -> fnBody`.
 The shorthand function declaration feature means that use of the equals sign during function definition and assignment is optional.
 Eg. `obj.prop -> fnBody`.
-Shorthand can also be used when passing an anonymous function as arguments during function invocation too Eg. `doubles = singles.map(token) -> token * 2`.
-Any arguments to the anonymous function that have not yet been declared will be considered parameters for the new anonymous function.

 ### Postfix scope blocks using asterix and where
 Code blocks to be run immediatley before an assignment or function invocation can be defined after the assignment or function invocation.
 Eg.  `x = add(a, 10) where a = multiply(3,7)`.
 The asterix character when combined with equals sign provides a simpler anonymous form of this Eg.  `console.log(*) = "Hello World"`